-Military personnel work in tough environments, and we hear from lots of folk who find the drinking culture challenging.
-It’s easy to fall into that work-hard play-hard mentality, especially when you have enforced dry spells during active service.
+Military personnel work in tough environments, and we hear from lots of folks who find the drinking culture challenging.
+It’s easy to fall into that work-hard-play-hard mentality, especially when you have enforced dry spells during active service.
 Binge drinking can seem harmless, particularly when you’re physically very fit.
-In this weeks podcast we are joined by Jenn, who lifts the veil on military drinking culture in the States.
+In this week’s podcast, we are joined by Jenn, who lifts the veil on military drinking culture in the States.
 This podcast episode is sponsored by the wonderful folk over at Lindeman’s Wine.

 We’ve partnered with Lindeman’s wine for our April podcasts – their winemakers use the spinning cone method to gently remove alcohol while retaining the great Lindeman’s taste.
 They are also proud to announce they are now certified Carbon Neutral.
 Available in Asda, Morrisons and Tesco throughout the UK.